PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 and the three-round convergence runner call.
 Leave the runner central, prove exact old/new AST and direct owner/wrapper fingerprint equality, and do not create a pull request.

+## Stale channelwise-binary adapter ownership extraction: completed state

+The corrected stale NCHW-to-NHWC channelwise-binary Transpose repair now resides in `onnx2tf/tflite_builder/passes/stale_binary_adapter_repair.py`.
+The 132-line module owner is AST-identical to the corrected lowerer implementation at checkpoint `c869c410`.
+The lowerer retains the historical private function as a thin compatibility wrapper and forwards its optional `graph_index` to the module owner.

+The two standalone fallback/final production calls still target the private lowerer name in their original order.
+The three-round `_run_indexed_binary_layout_convergence` coordinator also still calls that wrapper with one shared index and intentionally remains in the lowerer because it coordinates three separate owners: broadcast-constant repair, stale Transpose repair, and static shape reconciliation.
+A focused deep-copy test confirms identical statistics and complete ModelIR fingerprints from direct owner and wrapper execution.
+Architecture checks keep the module independent of the lowerer, preserve pre-mutation rank/signature guards, require wrapper index forwarding, and freeze the runner and standalone call boundaries.

+Validation completed as follows:

+- old/new owner AST comparison: exact, 132 lines each;
+- focused stale-binary owner/wrapper and architecture selector:
+  `9 passed, 257 deselected in 2.11s`;
+- changed-file focused branch regression: `618 passed in 24.62s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.30s`;
+- targeted Ruff, Python compilation, and whitespace checks: passed;
+- the whole lowerer retains exactly its eight pre-existing Ruff findings.

+No additional real-model conversion was run.
+This checkpoint is an exact mechanical ownership move of the already corrected function, with direct owner/wrapper fingerprint coverage, and follows the requested minimal- conversion policy.
+Public API, CLI, successful behavior/statistics, TensorFlow boundary, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed; future work is commit/push only and must not create a pull request.

+At restart, inventory and characterize the next raw source-order owner before editing it: `_optimize_nhwc_prefix_qlinear_silu_chains` (419 lines).
+Preserve its positive/rejection behavior, call boundaries, statistics, and artifact contract before considering ownership or semantic changes.
+Keep validation minimal and strictly sequential, and do not create a pull request.